-by Commissioner A motion was made Hardin, seconded by Vice Mayor Burrie. the Ordinance APPROVED FIRST that be READING.
+Commissioner A motion was made bv Hardin. seconded by Vice the Ordinance be APPROVED Mayor Burrie. that FIRST READING.
 The motion carried unanimously.

 A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, that second reading be declared an emergency.
 The motion carried unanimously.